What is an Electron?

-How the electron was discovered?
+How was the electron discovered?

 J.J.
 Experiments with cathode ray tubes by Thomson showed that all the atoms contain tiny subatomic particles or electrons that are negatively charged.
 Thomson suggested the atom’s plum pudding concept, which had negatively charged electrons trapped in a “soup” filled with positive energy.

-Who invented nucleus?
+Who invented the nucleus?

 The atomic nucleus is the small, dense area at the center of an atom composed of protons and neutrons, discovered in 1911 by Ernest Rutherford based on the gold foil experiment performed in 1909 by Geiger – Marsden.